 Smart blood test helps detect neuroblastoma relapse earlier

-A simple blood test can help doctors detect tiny traces of cancer in children with neuroblastoma much earlier and more accurately.
+A simple blood test can help doctors detect tiny traces of cancer in children with an aggressive form of neuroblastoma much earlier and more accurately.
 That’s what Lieke van Zogchel discovered in her PhD research, which she successfully defended this week.
 Her work shows that new blood tests, which look for fragments of tumor DNA or RNA in blood or bone marrow, are more sensitive than current standard methods such as looking under the microscope.
 This means doctors can better predict which children are at risk of relapse and intervene sooner when needed.
+The test will be studied further as part of the European clinical trial, MONALISA, that is due to open soon.

 Detecting ‘hidden’ cancer cells